chidg/PyB2/README.md

 # PyB2
 Backblaze B2 API wrapper in Python

-Currently supports creation and listing of B2 Buckets.
+Currently supports authentication, creation and listing of B2 Buckets, and upload and listing files.
 Lots to do.

 How to use: